johnwmillr/SpoonacularAPI/README.md

 # Python wrapper for the Spoonacular API 🥄🍎
 This Python wrapper makes it easy to download data from [Spoonacular's](https://spoonacular.com/) marvelous food and recipes API.

+I'm relying heavily on my [DocScraper](https://github.com/johnwmillr/DocScraper) code to generate the Python files in this wrapper.
 I'll be adding support for additional endpoints as I have time.

 ## Usage
 ```python